ploomber/projects/mlflow/README.md

 ## Running the pipeline

-Every parameter declared in `env.yaml` can be switched from the command line; let's get the `--help` information to see hwo to do it:
+Every parameter declared in `env.yaml` can be switched from the command line; let's get the `--help` information to see how to do it:

 ```bash tags=["bash"]
 ploomber build --help